 - Confirm that the settings for the provider ( in Account Settings > Git providers) are correct.
 You must enter both your Git provider username and token.

 - Confirm that you have selected the correct Git provider when cloning the repository.

-- Ensure your personal access token or app password has the correct repository access rights.
+- Ensure your personal access token has the correct repository access rights.

-- Ensure your personal access token or app password has not expired.
+- Ensure your personal access token has not expired.

 Cloning a large repo or checking out a large branch may hit timeout errors.
 You can try again later if the system was under heavy load at the time.

 Git repositories with symlinks are not yet supported, therefore cloning repositories with symlinks will fail.
 You can create a separate branch to remove the symlinks, and clone from this branch.